-As a small business owner, you must decide whether to hire part-time workers, full-time employees, or a mixture of both.
+As a small business owner, you must decide what types of employment you need, such as hiring part-time workers, full-time employees, or a mixture of both.
 And, it’s your responsibility to understand the differences between part-time and full-time workers.
 Read on to learn about part-time vs. full-time employment and which is best for your small business.

 Review how part-time and full-time employment vary below.

 Generally, part-time employees work fewer hours than full-time employees.
 Part-time positions may consist of inconsistent hours, fewer responsibilities, and limited benefits.

 The Fair Labor Standards Act (FLSA) does not define what is part-time employment.
 However, the Affordable Care Act (ACA) acknowledges part-time workers as employees who work fewer than 30 hours per week.

 Because there is no universal amount of time specified for part-time employment, hours for part-time workers can vary by business.

 For example, some businesses may classify part-time employees as those who work up to 34 hours per week.
 Others might consider any employee working fewer than 40 hours per week to be part-time.

 Ultimately, it’s up to employers to constitute how much a part-time employee can work.
 And, employers should include part-time employee rules and hours in their policy.